orbusNinus/lactis/README.md

 saving/reloading save games, there might be issues with save game bloat which I didn't figure out yet.

+## Updating versions
+From my personal experience it is safe to update existing saves with a new version by simply replacing the old version - as long as you ensured to stop all active nipple squirt effects via the MCM "Reset all" option before the update.
+After resetting, save!, exit the game and update the mod.

+### Updating from <=v1.1 to v2.0
+As v2.0 changes some internals of the mod, simply replacing the old version might result in a minimal save game bloat, so if you are a keep-it-clean person you should completely uninstall the old version before installing the new one.

+## MCM settings export
+The MCM setting can be exported to and imported from a file.
+Choose the option "Export MCM settings" in the MCM menu and find the file in your Data folder at 'SKSE/Plugins/Lactis/MCM_Settings.json'.

+Choose "Import MCM settings" to import from the file at the location mentioned above.

+Note that NPC offsets are NOT exported for now.
+This feature will be added in a future release.

 ## Physics
 Developed and works best with CBPC.
 With SMP nipple offset is somewhat off/delayed.